The Pharmaceutical Intellectual Property and Competition Law Review: Australia

 On 1 May 2017, the ACCC commenced Federal Court proceedings against Ramsay Health Care Australia Pty Limited, alleging that Ramsay had contravened Sections 46 and 47 of the CCA by misusing its market power and engaging in anticompetitive exclusive dealing.
 The alleged contraventions arose from four pleaded conversations in which senior Ramsay officers told three individual surgeons in mid-2015, who were planning to establish a new competing private day surgery in Coffs Harbour, that their access to operating theatre time at Ramsay's Baringa Private Hospital in Coffs Harbour for the purpose of in-patient surgery procedures would be substantially reduced or entirely withdrawn if they proceeded with their plans to establish the new day surgery.

-The Court dismissed the ACCC's case on the basis that the ACCC had failed to establish that the pleaded conversations were conduct by Ramsay that contravened the CCA.
-For completeness, the Court also addressed the ACCC's claims of misuse of market power and exclusive dealing by Ramsey.
+The court dismissed the ACCC's case on the basis that the ACCC had failed to establish that the pleaded conversations were conduct by Ramsay that contravened the CCA.
+For completeness, the court also addressed the ACCC's claims of misuse of market power and exclusive dealing by Ramsey.

-In relation to Section 46 of the CCA, the Court found that Ramsay had substantial market power in the market for the supply to surgeons of private in-patient surgery services at private hospitals in Coffs Harbour, including the Private In-Patient Surgery Market, the Private In-Patient Theatre Market and the Alternate Private In-Patient Market, but considered that the ACCC had not established that Ramsay took advantage of that substantial market power.
+In relation to Section 46 of the CCA, the court found that Ramsay had substantial market power in the market for the supply to surgeons of private in-patient surgery services at private hospitals in Coffs Harbour, including the Private In-Patient Surgery Market, the Private In-Patient Theatre Market and the Alternate Private In-Patient Market, but considered that the ACCC had not established that Ramsay took advantage of that substantial market power.

-In relation to Section 45 of the CCA, the Court held that Ramsay did not engage in prohibited exclusive dealing conduct, finding that:
+In relation to Section 45 of the CCA, the court held that Ramsay did not engage in prohibited exclusive dealing conduct, finding that:

-- the alleged contravening conduct was incapable of constituting supply or an offer on condition since it was not alleged that Ramsay intended to revoke or withdraw a surgeon's operating list immediately.
+- the alleged contravening conduct was incapable of constituting supply or an offer on condition because it was not alleged that Ramsay intended to revoke or withdraw a surgeon's operating list immediately.
 At the time the alleged contravening conduct occurred, there were no competing services to acquire and there was no competitor; and

-- the alleged contravening conduct did not have the purpose or likely effect of substantially lessening competition since the surgeons' decision not to proceed with the competing day surgery was not due to Ramsay's conduct, but was instead because the surgeons decided that the competing day surgery would not be viable.
+- the alleged contravening conduct did not have the purpose or likely effect of substantially lessening competition because the surgeons' decision not to proceed with the competing day surgery was not due to Ramsay's conduct, but was instead because the surgeons decided that the competing day surgery would not be viable.